Career Development Plan - Possibility of Disappointment.

 Thank you for contacting me, it is great to hear from you and I understand ALL the thoughts that must be running through your mind.
 As a mum, you want the best for you daughter and I know your whole heart is in following what is best for her.
 When I listen to you, I think of my own mum who must have had constant worry circling her mind through my dancing career.

-really tough one to advise, because you seem to understand all the uncertainties to a profession in ballet.
+It is a really tough one to advise, because you seem to understand all the uncertainties to a profession in ballet.
 The chances are almost impossible to say, as I am still trying to figure out to this day why some talented dancers make it and others don't.
 It is partly luck, skill, mentality, physicality and training all put together.

 The best thing I can say if she is going for the full time training, is to keep working hard and keep her interests open in everything she does.
 My mum was quite insistent with still achieving the necessary academics, which I managed to do up to the point where I reached a professional ballet company.